 Extra Help

-On the 4th May 2021, new regulations came into effect to help people in problem debt to better manage their finances.
+On the 4 May 2021, new regulations came into effect to help people in problem debt to better manage their finances.
 If you would like further information or would like to find out if you are eligible, please see our Breathing Space webpage.

-We have a budgeting tool External Hyperlink, which you may find helpful when applying for a Discretionary Housing Payment as described below.
+, which you may find helpful when applying for a Housing Payment as described below.

-What are Discretionary Housing Payments?
+What are Housing Payments?

 The Government gives every Council a pot of money each year to help people who get Housing Benefit or Universal Credit (housing element) but are having trouble paying their rent.
 The Council's Housing Benefit Service decides who should be given the payments and when the money for the year runs out, no more payments can be made.

-Who can get a Discretionary Housing Payment?
+Who can get a Housing Payment?

-DHP can be claimed if you get Housing Benefit or Universal Credit (housing element) but are having difficulty paying the rest of your rent yourself.
+Housing Payments can be claimed if you get Housing Benefit or Universal Credit (housing element) but are having difficulty paying the rest of your rent yourself.
 We will take into account any special circumstances that make it difficult for you to pay your rent, for example, if:

 Before granting any requests, we must make sure that there is a justified reason for any payment and there is enough money left in the pot.

-What can a DHP cover?
+What can a Housing Payment cover?

-A DHP cannot be paid if the reason for the shortfall is because your Housing Benefit or Universal Credit has been reduced to recover an overpayment or because your other benefits have been reduced, for example, because you left your last job voluntarily.
+A Housing Payment cannot be paid if the reason for the shortfall is because your Housing Benefit or Universal Credit has been reduced to recover an overpayment or because your other benefits have been reduced, for example, because you left your last job voluntarily.
 It can't be paid to cover your utility bills or support charges even if they are included in your rent.

 How do I make a claim?